Sean Murphy Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in the league.
+- The Orioles pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles have a 4.56 team ERA that ranks 19th across all MLB pitching staffs.
+- The Orioles' 4.59 team ERA ranks 19th across all league pitching staffs.

-- Bradish (1-1) gets the starting nod for the Orioles in his fifth start of the season.
-He's put together a 6.14 ERA in 14 2/3 innings pitched, with 14 strikeouts.
+- Wells (2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched) makes the start for the Orioles, his sixth of the season.

-- In his most recent appearance on Sunday against the Detroit Tigers, the righty went 4 2/3 innings, allowing three earned runs while surrendering six hits.
+- The righty's most recent appearance came on Tuesday against the Kansas City Royals, when he threw six innings, surrendering four earned runs while giving up three hits.

-- In four games this season, the 26-year-old has a 6.14 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .323 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.